0xForerunner/pvc-reaper/README.md

 1. PVC Reaper filters PVCs based on the configured storage classes/provisioners.
 2. For each PVC it inspects the `volume.kubernetes.io/selected-node` annotation.
 3. If the referenced node no longer exists, the PVC is deleted (or logged when in dry-run mode).
-4. Optional pending pod detection scans pods stuck in `Pending`, inspects their PVCs, and reaps any that reference missing nodes so workloads can be rescheduled with fresh storage.
+4. Optional unschedulable pod detection scans pods stuck in `Unschedulable`, inspects their PVCs, and reaps any that reference missing nodes so workloads can be rescheduled with fresh storage.

 ## Development